nraufu/Albums/README.md

 # Albums

-A Small Application to which uses [jsonplaceholder](https://jsonplaceholder.typicode.com/guide/) Api to render Album photos.
+A Small Application to which uses [albums backend server](https://albums-challenge.herokuapp.com/) Api to render Album photos.

 # features